rhugvedd/GPT-Pre-Training-Pipeline-Implementation/README.md

 ## Progress

-The project has been under active development for several months and is also under active development.
+The project has been under active development for several months and is also currently under active development.
 Significant progress has been made in understanding and implementing the key components of the GPT model.

 ## Project Goals